pevey/medusa-plugin-ses/README.md

 - The SES_FROM email address must be a verified sender in your AWS account.

-- From version 2.0.8 and on, SES_TEMPLATE_PATH can be absolute (starting with '/', e.g., '/home/pevey/www/medusa/data/templates') or relative (e.g., 'data/templates')
+- The SES_TEMPLATE_PATH can be absolute (starting with '/', e.g., '/home/pevey/www/medusa/data/templates') or relative (e.g., 'data/templates')

 - Partials are optional and supported in plugin versions 2.1.0 or later.
 Any partials with the .hbs file extension that are located in the configured partials directory will be registered and available for use in templates.
 For more information about Handlebars partials and how to use them in your templates, see the [Handlebars documentation](https://handlebarsjs.com/guide/partials.html).